Except as noted, images © Alison M. Jones. · Website content © No Water No Life®, LLC. All rights reserved.

 Jan.
 5 – Feb.
 5, Lake Turkana Expedition, Kenya:

-On this 4th expedition to the Omo River Basin, NWNL will investigate threats of lower water levels to the Omo’s terminus due to 5 hydro-dams in the Upper Omo basin and extraction of water for sugar cane and cotton plantations in the Lower Omo.
-See Expedition’s Purpose.
+On this 4th expedition to the Omo River Basin, NWNL investigated threats of lower water levels to the Omo’s terminus due to 5 hydro-dams in the Upper Omo basin and extraction of water for sugar cane and cotton plantations in the Lower Omo.
+See the Lake Turkana Expedition pages.